EoinTravers/hugo.eointravers.com/content/post/logistic-overfit/index.md

 ## 1. Asymptotic Predictions

-In flogistic regression we use a linear model to predict $\mu$, the log-odds that $y=1$
+In logistic regression we use a linear model to predict $\mu$, the log-odds that $y=1$
 $$
 \mu = \beta X